 - Mapping Custom Values

-Custom values are simply hard-coded values that can be mapped to a target field.
+Custom values are values (including hard-coded values) and expressions that can be mapped to a target field.

 - Mapping with Scripts